 3301 Coors Bl.
 NW R300

-The 2010 Manitoba Music Industry Directory is a comprehensive industry listing of the businesses, professionals, and musicians who work in Manitoba’s music industry.
-The total circulation is over 6000, including Manitoba Music’s 700 plus members, media, talent buyers, festivals, venues, local businesses, and nationally/internationally through a variety of music industry trade conferences including North by Northeast (NXNE), Canadian Music Week (CMW), the Western Canadian Music Awards (WCMAs), and other events.
+The Manitoba Music Industry Directory is a comprehensive industry listing of the businesses, professionals, and musicians who work in Manitoba’s music industry.
+The total circulation is 5000, including Manitoba Music’s 700+ members, media, talent buyers, festivals, venues, local businesses, and nationally/internationally through a variety of music industry trade conferences including North by Northeast (NXNE), Canadian Music Week (CMW), BreakOut West, and other events.

 Every Manitoba Music member gets one free basic listing in the Directory, including name, email, phone number, website, and primary genre.
 Music businesses may list up to three additional categories.
-Please note that due to printing costs, we will no longer accept bio/descriptions for free basic listings.
+Please note: Due to printing costs, we no longer accept bio/descriptions for free basic listings.